sakibsarkar/sakibsarkar/README.md

 <img width="100%" src="https://github-readme-streak-stats.herokuapp.com?user=sakibsarkar&theme=transparent&hide_border=true" />
 </p>

- ## 🦾 Technology that i know
+ ## 🦾 The technology I work with

 ##### I work with  React,MongoDB, Node,Express.js, CSS3 and javascript.
 My expertise lies in crafting captivating user interfaces, and I have a special knack for mastering the art of raw CSS.
 And I also possess knowledge in Node.js.
 Let's bring your projects to life with seamless design and functionality

-## My cureent Focus
+## 🎯 My cureent Focus
 - 🦾 I'm currently working on MERN. and exploring new things to enhance my skills.

-- 🔥 I'm currently learning advance techniques of React, Node js , MongoDB to stay optimized with the new technologys
+- 🔥 I'm currently learning advance techniques of React, Node js , MongoDB to stay optimized with the new technology's

- - 💡Fun Fact about me :I love to style my web application with Raww CSS.
+ - 💡Fun Fact about me : I love to style my web application with Raw CSS.

 <br/>